EU AI Act for HR Tech Companies: What You Need to Know

 - Platform Work Directive: For companies operating in the gig economy, the proposed Platform Work Directive adds further algorithmic management transparency requirements

-Companies that already have robust GDPR and anti-discrimination compliance programs have a head start, but the AI Act introduces requirements, particularly around technical documentation, conformity assessment, and risk management systems, that go well beyond existing obligations.
+Companies that already run solid GDPR and anti-discrimination compliance programmes get a head start.
+But the AI Act brings in requirements, especially around technical documentation, conformity assessment, and risk management systems, that go well past anything they have done before.

 What HR Tech Companies Should Do Right Now

-The August 2, 2026 deadline is not a date to start preparing.
-It is the date by which you must be fully compliant.
-If your organisation has not yet begun its compliance journey, the time to act is now.
+August 2, 2026 is not the day you start preparing.
+It is the day you must already be fully compliant.
+If your organisation has not started yet, start now.
+We mean today.

-To understand which AI practices are outright banned (some of which are relevant to employment contexts, including certain forms of emotion recognition in workplaces), review our guide on EU AI Act Prohibited Practices.
+Want to know which AI practices are banned outright?
+Some of them reach into employment, including certain forms of emotion recognition in the workplace.
+Our guide on EU AI Act Prohibited Practices walks through them.

-For a comprehensive comparison of tools that can help you manage your compliance program, see our guide on Best EU AI Act Compliance Tools Compared.
+And for a full side-by-side of the tools that can help you run your compliance programme, see our guide on Best EU AI Act Compliance Tools Compared.

-Start Your Free Compliance AssessmentThe EU AI Act represents the most significant regulatory shift in HR technology in a generation.
-Companies that treat compliance as a strategic priority, not a checkbox exercise, will be best positioned to build trust with candidates, employees, regulators, and the market.
+Start Your Free Compliance AssessmentThe EU AI Act is the biggest regulatory shift HR technology has seen in a generation.
+The companies that treat compliance as a real strategic priority, not a box to tick, are the ones that will earn lasting trust from candidates, employees, regulators, and the market.
+We would rather you be one of them.